Site founded Sept. 1, 2000. We passed 3.5 million page views on Oct. 10, 2009

 • Charles Woodworth, long-lost but now-found namesake for Sedro-Woolley's street.
 And a Tacoma promoter.

 • Seneca G. Ketchum, Part One, growing up in Ontario; family of 17th-century English immigrants, pioneer settlers of Toronto, Ontario, and businessmen of New York State.
-All updated in 2009.
+All updated in 2009, and will be updated again soon with much more Ketchumania.

 • Seneca G. Ketchum, Part Two, Woolley editor and Tramp Printer in Pacific Northwest, arrived in Washington Territory in 1888.